 Special Research Students

-Candidates for Special Research Student status must obtain approval from the Dean of the OIST Graduate School.
-The application procedure requires the candidate to submit the documents listed below to email@example.com:
+Candidates for Special Research Student status must obtain approval from the Dean of the Graduate School and the Dean of Research at OIST.
+The application procedure requires the OIST supervisor to submit the documents listed below to email@example.com:

-The Dean will decide on admission after consulting with faculty members, and notify applicants of the decision.
-The period for which a student can receive research guidance as a Special Research Student shall be determined by the Dean in consultation with the partner institution and the OIST supervisor.
+The Dean of the Graduate School will decide on admission after consulting with faculty members and notify students of the decision.
+The period for which a student can receive research guidance as a Special Research Student shall be determined by the Dean of the Graduate School in consultation with the partner institution and the OIST supervisor.
 This is granted normally on an annual basis and may be renewed.

-Please submit an application well in advance as the process can take up to 6 months.
-This includes the signing of an agreement between the home and host university.
+Please submit application documents well in advance as the process can take up to 6 months.
+This includes the signing of an agreement between the student’s home university and OIST.

 Research Supervision at OIST

 Special Research Students may apply to audit OIST Graduate School courses.
-The application will be considered by the Dean, in consultation with the research supervisor and the course coordinator.
-In general such applications will be approved provided this poses no obstacles to the education and research of the Graduate School.
+The application will be considered by the Dean of the Graduate School, in consultation with the OIST supervisor and the course coordinator.
+In general, such applications will be approved provided this poses no obstacles to the education and research of the Graduate School.

 Special Research Students must observe OIST Graduate University rules as defined in the Graduate School Handbook and the OIST Graduate University PRP.
 A Special Research Student who violates the regulations of the OIST Graduate University shall be disqualified as a Special Research Student and their research guidance shall be terminated in accordance with the OIST Graduate University PRP.